-- rear ground floor extensions no higher than 4 metres above ground level; - an alteration to an existing building façade provided: - the alteration does not include the installation of an external roller shutter; - o in a C1Z, at least 80 per cent of the building façade at ground floor level is maintained as an entry or window with clear glazing; and - o in a MUZ, the alterations include and/or retain existing windows and pedestrian entry points and do not create blank walls. - construction of an awning to an existing building that projects over a road, if it is authorised by the relevant public land manager.
+- rear ground floor extensions no higher than 4 metres above ground level; - an alteration to an existing building façade provided: - the alteration does not include the installation of an external roller shutter; and - in a C1Z, at least 80 per cent of the building façade at ground floor level is maintained as an entry or window with clear glazing. - construction of an awning to an existing building that projects over a road, if it is authorised by the relevant public land manager.